roary11oreo/clone/content/author/admin/_index.md

 #   link = "files/cv.pdf"

 +++
-Kylie L. Anglin is a Ph.D. student in Education Policy at the University of Virginia.
-Her research focuses on developing and using data science approaches to examine variations in policy and intervention implementation, as well as the impact of intervention heterogeneity on student outcomes.
-In an article published in the Journal of Research on Educational Effectiveness, she proposed a framework for using web scraping and natural language processing techniques to collect data on district responses to state policies from online policy documents.
-In that article, Kylie illustrates this framework in the context of statewide education deregulation under the Texas District of Innovation statute.
-In her dissertation, she builds on her descriptive work surrounding the District of Innovation statute to evaluate the impact of the policy, and heterogeneous district responses, on student outcomes.

-Kylie is also developing methods for using natural language processing techniques to assess treatment fidelity and replicability in intervention evaluations that take place in educational settings.
-She has published on methods related to causal inference, replication, and open science in Evaluation Review, Oxford Bibliography in Education, and Zeitschrift für Psychologie, and she is a regular presenter at APPAM, AEFP, and SREE.
+Rory C Jones is a Ph.D. student in Sociology at Baylor University.
+His research focuses on spiritual practices, image of God, and distinctives of Christian higher education.
+Rory's master's thesis uses data from the NSYR to find connections between adult prayer behaviors and adolescent behaviors, attitudes, and relationships.
+As part of Baylor's PhD program, Rory will be a teacher of record in an introductory sociology course in fall 2021.

-Prior to coming to University of Virginia, Kylie earned a B.A. in Political Science from Southwestern University, a Post-Baccalaureate in Mathematics from Northwestern University, and a Masters in Public Policy from the University of Virginia.
-Kylie has worked as a 7th grade English teacher and as an evaluator for an after-school program.
+Prior to coming to Baylor's Sociology department, Rory earned a B.A. in History and German from Southwestern University and a Master of Divinity from George W. Truett Theological Seminary.
+Rory spent a year teaching English in Germany as a Fulbright Scholar.